co-cart/co-cart/NEXT_CHANGELOG.md

 With the new settings page added in this release you can disable access to WordPress with a simple checkbox.
 You can even redirect to your headless site if you use the "Front-end URL" field which is also used to re-write your permalinks.

+By default, both the cart and checkout pages are still accessible to support the feature "Load cart from session" and you can filter the accessible pages using `cocart_accessible_page_ids`.

 ### Override Price Hijacking

 This is new and is needed to help prevent session hijacking for someone tech-savvy in manipulating the API.